 Tutorial Pig qualifies in Donkey Kong Country Returns.
 Die eight or ten times in one level, and he will appear at the beginning of the level and at every checkpoint jingling and waving his little flag trying to get you to use the Super Guide option.
 The only way to make him go away is by beating that level... and then, if you go back to the level to get items and die a bunch again, he comes back.

-One of the more potentially derailing features of Ace Combat 5 is a "yes/no" answer input when your squadmates ask you questions.
+One of the more potentially derailing features of Ace Combat 5: The Unsung War is a "yes/no" answer input when your squadmates ask you questions.
 If you're say, climbing in altitude as fast as possible to avoid being blown up by a heat seeking missile on your tail, it can be quite annoying to suddenly have your squadmate pop in and casually ask if you want them to provide you with some cover.
 NO, REALLY, YOU THINK SO?!
 Unfortunately the game lacks a "no shit" response to questions of that nature.
 And despite the "squadron based" nature of the game, in actuality you usually end up doing 90% of the important stuff since your squadmates aren't smart enough to concentrate their fire on the big fracking sub that's firing one-hit kill missiles at you and instead insist on picking off the insignificant little targets instead no matter how often you hit ATTACK! or tell them what to do.
+Ace Combat Zero, naturally, did away with the yes/no question, in favor of expanding the actual commands system to take better advantage of your much-more-competent-in-this-game squadmates.

 Averted with the Mission Control in all the games.
 An AWACS aircraft constantly supervises you, providing mission and story updates as well as things like reminding you that you've locked on to an enemy or vice versa, that you or the enemy has launched a missile at the other, or you're in gun range, as well as whether a missile hit or missed.
 Amazingly, it's not actually as irritating as it sounds.
 Mostly because he doesn't have an annoying voice, doesn't speak constantly and above all keeps the comms SHORT, usually less than five words.

 Justified since it's the job of AWACS to keep you well informed of what's going on in the battle space.
-This way, you... the pilot... can focus on actually piloting your multi-million dollar aircraft with full concentration.
-Not having that concentration can get you killed irl, and it has.
+This way, you, the pilot, can focus on actually piloting your multi-million dollar aircraft with full concentration.
+Not having that concentration can and has gotten people killed.

 The worst offender for Mission Control is Hazawa in Joint Assault.
 She always ruins your concentration when engaging in intense combat.
 She also tells you if a missile is inbound when your HUD can do that in a less annoying fashion.
 Worst of all, she has the most annoying voice in the game.
 Of course, you can also change your operator, not that it matters.

-Inverted in Ace Combat 6, where your wingman tells you to ask for help if need be, and you're going to need that help because your allies attack enemies like rabid wolf-bloodhound hybrids and guard you from threats like you're Area51.
+Inverted in Ace Combat 6: Fires of Liberation, where your wingman tells you to ask for help if need be, and you're going to need that help because your allies attack enemies like rabid wolf-bloodhound hybrids and guard you from threats like you're Area 51.
 It's both a blessing and a curse since your allies don't play tiddlywinks like in Ace Combat 5 and are actually worth a damn, but at the same time the game forces you to ask for help because your weapons are useless against the Strigon Team.

 Spyro: A Hero's Tail has Trina the fairy, who pops up whenever Spyro comes across something he hasn't before.
 She doesn't speak, but her text bubble takes up almost half the screen, often obscuring the very thing she's trying to explain about, and continues to stay on the screen unless you move away from that new thing.
 And then, of course, if you go back to it she pops up again with her infernal text bubble still in place.